-We strive to make our services available and easy to access for everyone in the community by providing:
+We strive to make our services available and easy for everyone in the community to access.
+We provide:

 - mobile service centres

 - a range of ways to get in touch with us